KNMI/adaguc-server/doc/EnvironmentVariables.md

 ## ADAGUC_AUTOSYNCLAYERMETADATA

 optional, when set to `TRUE` (default) the layermetadata table will be updated automatically every minute.
 When set to `FALSE`, it will not do update by itself.
 Useful for inspecting logs without interuptions.
+When set to false, you should run `python3 ./python/python_fastapi_server/main.py autosync` regularly.

 ## PGBOUNCER_ENABLE